junebabee/python/README.md

 **Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.

-**Check if Palindrome** - Checks if the string entered by the user is a palindrome.
+[check]**Check if Palindrome** - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”

 **Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.